Adolph Botnick

 Botnick was born and raised in New Orleans, Louisiana.
 He attended Gulf Coast Military Academy and served in the army in World War II; his unit fought in the Battle of the Bulge.
 Afterward, he graduated from Louisiana State University.

 Botnick was recruited by the Anti-Defamation League (ADL) in 1961 and took a position in their Atlanta, Georgia office.
 In 1964 he became the ADL's regional director in New Orleans for the region of Louisiana, Mississippi and Arkansas.
 He held this position until his retirement in 1992.

 He died at the age of 71.

-In recognition of his work for the Anti-Defamation League, he is the namesake for the its annual A. I. Botnick Torch of Liberty Award Dinner.
+In recognition of his work for the Anti-Defamation League, he is the namesake for its annual A. I. Botnick Torch of Liberty Award Dinner.